-Brief History of Human Resources and HR Management
+History of Human Resources Management

 The factories hired thousands of workers, who worked up to 16 hours a day.
 Soon, many entrepreneurs discovered the fact that the satisfaction of employees influences the performance and productivity.
-Satisfied employees were more efficient than the rest of the workforce, and they can produce more than depressed employees.
-Many factories started to introduce voluntary programs for employees to increase their comfort and satisfaction.
-On the other hand, the government started to intervene to introduce some basic human rights and the work safety legislation.
+Satisfied employees were more efficient than the rest of the workforce, and they can produce more products than depressed employees.
+As a result, many factories started to introduce voluntary programs for employees to increase their comfort and satisfaction.
+Moreover, the government began to intervene to introduce some fundamental human rights and the work safety legislation.

-It had the responsibility for the implementation of different social and work place safety programs.
+It had the responsibility for the implementation of different social and workplace safety programs.
 Everything was focused on the productivity of employees.
 The regular productivity increments were the key measure for the management of employees.
-The significant change was introduced after the 2nd World War because the military developed many training programs for new soldiers.
+The significant change was introduced after the 2nd World War because armies developed many training programs for new soldiers.
 After the Second World War, the Training Department became a widely recognized and respected unit in the Personnel Management Department.

 Moreover, the trade unions evolved almost at the same moment as the Personnel Management.
 The trade unions changed the rules of the game.
 So far we are not sure about the positive impact of trade unions.
 However, they played a significant role in improving the role of employees in the organization.
 The employer got a reliable partner to discuss with.
 Trade unions introduced many improvements at no significant costs for the business.
 Today, trade unions are not as strong as they were used to be, but many organizations still benefit or suffer from a strong presence of trade unions in their factories.